Dzenly/tia/docs-md/extjs-explorer.md

 Etc.
 ```

-### window.tcmp
+### window.tcmp, window.tel

 Each time you Ctrl + Alt + LClick on some ExtJs element.
-The component under cursor is assigned to window.tcmp (Tia EJ Explorer Cmp).
+The component under cursor is assigned to `window.tcmp` (Tia EJ Explorer Cmp),
+and the DOM element is assigned to `window.tel`.
 So you can investigate it in your browser DevTools console.

 ## The whole components hierarchy.